 The Center on Philanthropy and Civil Society is committed to strengthening civil society through education, research, and leadership training.

-An integral part of The Graduate Center, the Center on Philanthropy and Civil Society (CPCS) focuses on giving, volunteerism, and nonprofit entrepreneurship by individual donors, foundations, and corporations in the United States and around the world.
+An integral part of The Graduate Center (GC), the Center on Philanthropy and Civil Society (Center) focuses on giving, volunteerism, and nonprofit entrepreneurship by individual donors, foundations, and corporations in the United States and around the world.

 The Center works to link academic approaches with practitioner needs.
 Under the leadership of director Kathleen D. McCarthy, its signature International Fellows Program for scholar-practitioners presently counts over 218 alumni

 from 66 countries across 6 continents.
 The program’s alumni have gone on to found new associations and foundations, create university courses and research centers, establish fellowships in philanthropy, and staff and lead many of the institutions and programs spearheading the globalization of modern philanthropy.
 Program alumni present and publish widely in the field of civil society, helping to create a literature on the field in their own languages.

 Other Center projects include:

 - multidisciplinary seminars on civil society for CUNY faculty and advanced graduate students